 A $151,000.00 grant from the Wiegand Foundation in Reno, NV was awarded to PAC in 2002.
 The Orpheum Theatre was completely renovated with a new ceiling, new floor, new stage curtain, new sound and lighting systems, and three new bathrooms.
 The old Heywood Wakefield art deco seats and the popular Griggs “push-back” seats in the balcony were reupholstered and repainted.
 Highlights of the renovation included uncovering some original art deco elements on the front of the building, making additional hand rails to match the original old railings that were in place, and hiring a local craftsman to make the auditorium doors with a design to match the art deco seat ends.

 Weekend movies began in 2004 with a series of summer children’s matinees also being shown.
 Concerts were scheduled with the goal of bringing six to eight per year.
 Artists, musicians, and other performers have come from New York, Argentina, Costa Rica, and Vienna.
-Some of the performers have been US Army Brass Quintet, Chinook Winds, The Vienna Choir Boys, Eric Fingers Ray, John Lithgow, Cascade Quartet, Johnny Mac Band, Scott Kirby, Balyeat Family, Cold Hard Cash, Flathead Community Band, Ringling 5, Mistral Duo, Saxaphobia, Up North, Men of Worth, Sons of Beaches, Spokane Melody Singers, Norman Foote, Ken Overcast, Adam Tucker as Tim McGraw, Costa Rica Choir, Old Time Fiddlers, Trio Voronezh, and Society Swing Sextet.
+Some of the performers have been US Army Brass Quintet, Chinook Winds, The Vienna Choir Boys, Eric Fingers Ray, John Lithgow, Cascade Quartet, Johnny Mac Band, Scott Kirby, Balyeat Family, Cold Hard Cash, Flathead Community Band, Ringling 5, Mistral Duo, Saxaphobia, Up North, Men of Worth, Sons of Beaches, Spokane Melody Singers, Norman Foote, Ken Overcast, Adam Tucker as Tim McGraw, Costa Rica Choir, Old Time Fiddlers, Trio Voronezh, Society Swing Sextet and O Sole Trio.
 Local variety shows and original musicals have been sold out including Desperate Housewives and Hot Flash.

 School outreach programs have been an important part of PAC programming.
 Performers who are booked at the Orpheum are also scheduled to perform at Conrad Public Schools if possible.
 PAC has sponsored Missoula Children’s Theater in the schools for many years.
 A $500.00 scholarship was established in 2015 for a graduating senior involved with the arts.